Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __detected_in__
   - Type: string
-  - Description: Solution in which the pH was measured (e.g. in buffer before addition to reaction, at start of the reaction)
+  - Description: Solution in which the pH was measured (e.g. in buffer before addition to reaction)

+- __detected_when__
+  - Type: string
+  - Description: Timepoint at which the pH was measured (e.g. at before, during or after the reaction)

 </details>